Symptoms, causes, and how to manage equine gastric ulcers

 Keratinisation is the term given to describe old or healing ulcers, it appears as yellow ‘scar’ like tissue formation on the lining of the stomach.
 Active ulcers will be red in appearance and often bleeding.
 Dark stools are an indicator of stomach or intestinal ulceration – the blood bleeding from the ulcers is digested in the gastrointestinal tract and passes as black faeces.

-Nutri-Guard by Foran Equine, has been shown to promote a better healing environment within the stomach.
-The combination of prebiotics in Nutri-Gard promotes growth of gut friendly bacteria to aid digestion and optimise feed utilization in the large intestine.
+Newly formulated Nutri-Guard by Foran Equine, has been shown to promote a better healing environment within the stomach.
+The combination of prebiotics, post-biotics, beta-glucans, Pectin, B-vitamins and amino acids in Nutri-Gard promotes growth of gut friendly bacteria to aid digestion and optimise feed utilization in the large intestine.

 Dietary management, to help reduce the risk of gastric ulcers, largely comprises of increasing chewing activity, to increase saliva production, therefore ad lib access to hay is advised.
 Studies have reported a lesser incidence of gastric ulcers in horses fed alfalfa hay (which is high in calcium and protein) compared to normal grass hay.
-Reducing the starch in the diet is also advised.
+Reducing the starch in the diet has been scientifically proven to reduce the incidence of gastric ulcers.

 One study done on thoroughbred racehorses in training found that horses that had access to pasture turnout daily had a lower incidence of EGUS, whilst this is not possible in every training environment, it is a good idea to just let your horse ‘be a horse’.

-For horses that are prone to EGUS, we recommend feeding a good quality concentrate, such as Horse Care 10 or Horse Care 14.
+For horses that are prone to EGUS, we recommend feeding a high quality, low starch concentrate, such as Horse Care Ultra, Horse Care 10 Cubes or Mix or Horse Care 14 Cubes or Mix.
+Horse Care Ultra is one of the lowest (if not the lowest) in starch complete feeds available on the market at only 4%.
+Horse Care 10 and 14 are also ‘low starch’ feeds at less than 15 % starch.
 Not only are these diets high in digestible fibre and low in starch (therefore they mimic the horses natural diet perfectly) but they also offer a high oil content – to provide an alternative energy source for the performance horse.
-Horse Care contains natural acid buffers to help neutralise stomach acid and prebiotics to aid the horse’s natural digestion.
+Horse Care contains natural acid buffers to help neutralise stomach acid and yeast prebiotics to aid the horse’s natural digestion.

 Table 5.
 Dietary management of horses prone to EGUS